zama-ai/concrete-ml/README.md

 - [Health diagnosis](use_case_examples/disease_prediction/): based on a patient's symptoms, history and other health factors, give a diagnosis using FHE to preserve the privacy of the patient.

+- [Private inference for federated learned models](use_case_examples/federated_learning/): private training of a Logistic Regression model and then import the model into Concrete ML and perform encrypted prediction

 - [Titanic](use_case_examples/titanic/KaggleTitanic.ipynb): solve the [Kaggle Titanic competition](https://www.kaggle.com/c/titanic/).
 Implemented with XGBoost from Concrete ML, this example comes as a companion of the [Kaggle notebook](https://www.kaggle.com/code/concretemlteam/titanic-with-privacy-preserving-machine-learning), and was the subject of a blogpost in [KDnuggets](https://www.kdnuggets.com/2022/08/machine-learning-encrypted-data.html).

 - [Sentiment analysis with transformers](use_case_examples/sentiment_analysis_with_transformer): predict if an encrypted tweet / short message is positive, negative or neutral, using FHE.
 The [live interactive](https://huggingface.co/spaces/zama-fhe/encrypted_sentiment_analysis) demo is available on Hugging Face.
 This [blog post](https://huggingface.co/blog/sentiment-analysis-fhe) explains how this demo works!